Kalamazoo Counseling for Spiritual/Cultural Issues

 Many times people feel badly about questioning their Higher Power.
 When examining this critical commentary of ourselves, there is a powerful story that helps to illustrate the importance of speaking one’s genuine Truth, as told by a Rabbi:

 During the Holocaust, many of the Jews in a concentration camp were devoting their time to praying and staying faithful despite the horrors of what they experienced.
 However, even with obvious external demonstrations of faithfulness by many of the Jews, the Rabbi overheard one Jewish prisoner yelling to the sky, “I can’t believe you, God, would do this to us!
 How can you let this happen to Your people!?
 If this is how You work, I don’t want anything to do with You!”
 Instead of scolding the man, as everyone expected, the Rabbi reflected out loud on how this message of genuine anger and shock was “the most sincere prayer offered to God that day”.

 What Makes Counseling on Matters of Spirituality/Culture Important

-This does not mean that I force dialogue about spiritual issues upon you.
+This does not mean that we force dialogue about spiritual issues upon you.
 If you want to talk about The Bible, great!
 If you want to explore how your traditions as a Syrian Muslim have shifted since immigrating to this country after being a refugee, wonderful!
-If you don’t, that’s important for me to know, too.
-I am happy to explore whatever is important to you.
-I am proud to be a counselor that is perfectly comfortable discussing issues of spirituality and culture.
-I do not shy away from such dialogue, as it has been the tradition for my field to do.
-In fact, it is probably where I feel most at home.
+If you don’t, that’s important for us to know, too.
+We am happy to explore whatever is important to you.
+We are proud to be a therapy office that values diversity and are perfectly comfortable discussing issues of spirituality and culture.
+We do not shy away from such dialogue, as it has been the tradition in our my field to do.
+In fact, it is probably where we feel most at home.